-Welcome to the Harvard Graduate School of Education.
+Welcome to the Harvard Graduate School of Education!
 We are thrilled that you have chosen to become part of our community.
-One of the first things you will discover is that all of us — faculty, staff, and students — are here for the same reason: We care deeply about education, and we believe in the importance of education for all.
-Regardless of background or identity, we believe in the worth of each person, and we know that the opportunities afforded by a good education are critical to creating thriving individuals and communities as well as addressing pressing challenges in the United States and across the world.
+One of the first things you will discover is that all of us — faculty, staff, and students — are here for the same reason: we care deeply about education, and we believe in the importance of education for all.
+Regardless of background or identity, we believe in the worth of each person, and we know that the opportunities afforded by a good education are critical to creating thriving individuals and communities as well as addressing pressing challenges in the U.S. and across the world.

-We know that transitioning to graduate school requires many adjustments that can make it both an exciting and stressful time — whether you are a recent undergraduate or returning to school after many years, and whether you majored in education or never had a course in education.
+We know that transitioning to graduate school requires many adjustments that can make it both an exciting and a stressful time.
+That’s true whether you are a recent undergraduate or returning to school after many years, and whether you majored in education or never had an education course.
 Remember that change can be hard, but it also offers opportunities.
 We are committed to supporting your transition and success at HGSE and beyond.

-This Student Handbook is designed to provide you with information about HGSE and the university, including the policies and procedures that govern academic and student life, as well as the many resources and supports available to you, such as student support services that includes assessing accommodations due to a disability, Counseling and Mental Health Services (CAMHS), and many others.
+This Student Handbook is designed to provide you with information about HGSE and the University, including the policies and procedures that govern academic and student life, as well as the many resources and supports available to you, such as student support services including accommodations for a disability, Counseling and Mental Health Services, and many others.

 You enrolled at HGSE with a passion to contribute to the world through education, and you will leave with the knowledge, skills, and relationships that will make that goal a reality.
 We look forward to meeting you and wish you a productive and rewarding experience.